OwenLiu04/File-monitor/README.md

 ## Usage
 Simply run the script.
 It will open a window that displays the status of the monitored files.

-## License
-This project is licensed under the GNU General Public License v3 (GPLv3).
-For more details, see the LICENSE file.

 ## Contribution and Maintenance
 For issues and support, please contact the maintainers via email at 69543538@qq.com or open an issue in this repository.